FLYERVIVEK/CountDown-Timer/README.md

 You can change the desired date from you want to start the timer in the javascript file const newdatt = "08 MARCH 2023 01:00:00 AM"; in this variable.

-New Year Goals ->Leaning Something New from Youtube Everyday
+New Year Goals ->Learning Something New from Youtube Everyday